phaethonp/PropertyDevelopment/README.md

 # High-Rise Residential Tower
 ### Objective:
-Development and construction of a high-rise residential tower, comprising a series of luxury apartments.
+Development and construction of a high-rise residential tower, comprising a series of upscale design  apartments.
 The project aims to attract capital contributions from Limited Partners (LPs) who, in return, will receive ownership of specific apartments within the tower.

 ### Structure: The Limited Partnership
 The project is managed under a Limited Partnership (LP) framework, with a General Partner (GP) overseeing the project's execution, management, and strategic decisions.